InfamousMusicify/Flying-Raijin/README.md

 _**2:** Throw the Trident and right click "Raijin" to Teleport to your Trident.
 Right click "Level 1" to summon your trident._
 **Spare Raijin Items Crafting:** Put an Ender Pearl and Nametag in a crafting grid to craft a spare Raijin/Level 1.

+**Raijin Secondary Abilities:**
+*Throw your Raijin, Crouch and move a little to activate.*
+Recall: Summon nearby Items back with your Raijin.
+Raijin: Mark nearby entities with your Raijin, Summon them at will, crouch and right click 6+ blocks away to unmark.

 (check the advancments menu for crafting and useage in game)
 __You Can Rename and Enchant your Raijin Trident before and after its been Raijinified.__